reflectivity/reflectivity.github.io/info/reflectometers.md

 Table of X-ray reflectometry instruments

-For European Light Sources [Way For Light](https://www.wayforlight.eu/en/catalogue?Techniques=1394) host a database of beamlines that can be searched by technique.
+For European Light Sources, [Way For Light](https://www.wayforlight.eu/en/catalogue?Techniques=1394) host a database of beamlines that can be searched by technique.

 | Facility | Country | Instrument | Radiation | Geometry | Polarisation | ToF |
 | --- | --- | --- | --- | --- | --- | --- |